Salesforce Agentforce for SaaS onboarding and churn reduction

 System problem or a people problem?

+Most companies already have the right people in place, but struggle with visibility and coordination.
 Customer Success teams are expected to track onboarding progress, monitor usage, and intervene at the right moment.
 But when data is spread across tools and processes are manual, early signals are missed.
 By the time churn risk is visible, the customer has already disengaged.

 When onboarding is treated as a coordinated system rather than a set of disconnected tasks, it stops being a bottleneck and starts driving retention.